 Panda Hotel, Tsuen Wan (911 rooms)

-New World Development's hotel management arm, Rosewood Hotel Group (formerly New World Hospitality) which operates the Rosewood Hotel & Resorts, New World Hotel & Resorts and Pentahotels brands, is developing two new hotels on the site of the demolished New World Centre on the harbourside at Salisbury Road in Tsim Sha Tsui.
-The 600-room 63-storey Rosewood Hong Kong and neighbouring 287-room hotel are expected to open in late 2017 and early 2018.
+New World Development's hotel management arm, Rosewood Hotel Group (formerly New World Hospitality) which operates the Rosewood Hotel & Resorts, New World Hotel & Resorts and Pentahotels brands, is developing a luxury hotel on the site of the demolished New World Centre on the harbourside at Salisbury Road in Tsim Sha Tsui.
+The 393-room Rosewood Hong Kong will open in 2018 and occupy 27 floors of the 63-storey building whilst Rosewood Residences will offer long term accommodation in 199 units on 19 floors.
 Rosewood operates over 40 hotels under the three brands in 14 countries including 16 under the Pentahotel brand in Europe and Asia and has a target of 80 hotels globally by 2020.
 It opened its first hotel under the Pentahotel brand in Hong Kong at San Po Kong in Kowloon in August 2013 and is seeking opportunities to build four more hotels in Hong Kong.

-The 600-room Rosewood Hong Kong, expected to open in late 2017, rises behind the Intercontinental Hotel at the New World construction site on Salisbury Road
+The 398-room Rosewood Hong Kong, opening in 2018 will occupy 27 floors of this 63-storey building rising behind the Intercontinental Hotel at the New World site on Salisbury Road

 In recent years some historic buildings have been given a new lease of life by being converted into hotels.In 2012, Tai O Heritage Hotel opened in the renovated colonial Old Tai O Police Station opened in a development by Hong Kong Heritage Conservation Foundation.
 Another historic police station, the grade-two Wan Chai Police Station in Gloucester Road is subject of a project by the Development Bureau which is likely to see it preserved and converted into a hotel under a 50-year lease which would require the operator to preserve some old features and set up an exhibition hall along similar lines to the Former Marine Police Headquarters which now houses 1881 Heritage and Hullett House Hotel.
 Approval has also been given for two iconic buildings to be converted into hotels.
 A shophouse dating from 1937 at 179 Prince Edward Road, Mongkok which is a grade-three historic building, built by a top manager of China Motor Bus Company, is to be preserved whilst a 17-storey hotel with 50 guestrooms is built behind it.
 The developer, Tai Hung Fai Enterprise Company, had originally planned to demolish the shophouse to make way for the hotel but following government agreement to relax plot ratio restrictions the building will be preserved with the second floor housing an exhibition with free public admission and the other two floors will become restaurants.
 The hotel is expected to open by the end of 2018.
 The Boathouse Restaurant, once popularly known as the "blue house" on Stanley Main Street but since painted yellow, is also planned for demolition and conversion into a 10-storey boutique hotel by Miramar Group.
 In September 2014 a proposal to list the building, which dates back to 1948, as a grade three historic building was passed by the Antiquities Advisory Board, although this provides no legal protection against demolition of the building.
 The hotel was originally planned to have 28 rooms but an amended plan has since been approved which reduces the number of rooms to 13, whilst retaining the ten floors.
 For tourists seeking budget accommodation a 129-bed hostel managed by Hong Kong Youth Hostels Association opened in late 2013 in a redeveloped block of Shek Kip Mei Estate, Hong Kong's first public housing estate in a project which also includes a people's museum (see WHAT'S NEW).
 In November 2015, in a partnership between Kadoorie Farm and Botanic Garden and the Development Bureau under the "Revitalising Historic Buildings Through Partnership Scheme", the Grade 1 listed historic Old Tai Po Police Station, dating back to1899 reopened as Green Hub, a centre for sustainable living and includes basic accommodation for up to 24 guests.